intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-gramine/README.md

 The bigdl base image is a public one that does not contain any secrets.
 You will use the base image to get your own custom image in the following.

 Before running the following command, please modify the paths in `./base/build-base-image.sh`.
-Especially, set `IMAGE_MODE` to `bigdl_base_image`.
 Then build the docker image with the following command.

 ```bash
 cd base